Under the hood · Pipeline

 Extraction

 Extracts exactly what an AI crawler sees: title, meta description, hero section, headings, paragraphs, OG tags, structured data, and internal links.
-This is the raw material for everything downstream.
+For SPAs, uses a modified extraction strategy (skip_clean) to preserve client-rendered content.

 Builds a hierarchical map of the page and traverses it breadth-first to find where value proposition signals appear relative to the fold — key for the understanding curve.